lexbor/docs/source/examples/css/syntax/simple_colorize.md

-# CSS Lexer with Colorized Output: Example
+# CSS Lexer with Colorized Output

 This example demonstrates how to use the `lexbor` library to parse a CSS file and provide colorized output based on the different types of CSS tokens encountered.
 The code is found in the `lexbor/css/syntax/simple_colorize.c` file.
 The primary objective of this example is to showcase how to set up a CSS parser, process different CSS rules, and colorize the output dynamically to reflect the structure of CSS syntax.